vagabond1215/Fantasy-Survival/README.md

 Initial scaffold for a fantasy survival text-based builder.
 The project is structured into modular core functions that share a central data store to avoid duplicate or inconsistent data.
+Source files live under the shared `src/` directory and are mirrored into `docs/src/` for the GitHub Pages bundle.
+Run `npm run sync-docs` whenever `src/` changes so the mirror stays in lockstep.
 Modules currently include:

 - **buildings** – available building types, constructed buildings and buildable options tied to unlocked technology.